bccharts/latin-declensions/README.md

 - Add it to the headings setting
 - Add it to the declension data (same format as the others)
 - Tweak spacing as necessary

+To switch to the alternate version in this repo, edit line 4 of `latin-declensions.pv` to point to `data-vocative.yaml` instead of `data.yaml`, then rerun the script in PlotDevice.